AL1ENUM/al1enum.github.io/_posts/2021-04-15-tryhackme-ustoun.markdown

 - Theory

- The **relative identifier** (RID) is a variable length number that is assigned to objects at creation and becomes part of the object's [Security Identifier] (SID) that uniquely identifies an account or group within a domain.
+ The **relative identifier** (RID) is a variable length number that is assigned to objects at creation and becomes part of the objects [Security Identifier] (SID) that uniquely identifies an account or group within a domain.
 The Relative ID Master allocates security RIDs to Domain Controllers to assign to new Active Directory security principals (users, groups or computer objects).
 It also manages objects moving between domains.

  ## What is SID ?